 There’s some evidence that both probiotics and prebiotics may stabilize your microbiome to help treat inflammation.
 However, more research is needed to support this approach in eczema treatment.

-While eczema can sometimes develop during adulthood, the onset is more common in children.
+Eczema onset is more common in children, but adult-onset eczema typically has more severe symptoms.
 There’s also a good chance that childhood eczema improves with age.

-For more information about treatments that can ease your eczema symptoms, talk to your doctor.
+For more information about treatments that can ease your eczema symptoms, talk with your doctor.